jperovic/exploring-fileutility/README.md

 You can read full [configuration reference here](Resources/doc/reference.md).

-> Notice: Directory "alias" has been removed in v2.0.
+> Notice: Concept of directory "alias" has been removed in v2.0.
 Directories are now auto discovered during the warm up process.
 If you instantiate FileManager manually, you can still set available directories.

 > Advice: Either keep your upload root diretory out of web public directory or ensure proper access rights to file stored there in order to avoid execution of files uploaded.